openfigis/RefData/ReadMe.md

-This is the FAO Fishery Reference Data repository.
+This is the FAO Fishery and Aquaculture Reference Data repository.

 file naming:
 -------------
-TS_*  "time-series": corresponds to the contents of the FAO database and structure according to a series of codes (CL);
+-TS_*  "time-series": corresponds to the contents of the FAO database and structure according to a series of codes (CL);
-CL_*  "code-lists": contains the identifier and mapping to other codes and descriptions; HCL_*  "hierarchical code-lists": contains the grouping information, a pointer (foreign key) from the reference object (parent) to the children
+-CL_*  "code-lists": contains the identifier and mapping to other codes and descriptions; -HCL_*  "hierarchical code-lists": contains the grouping information, a pointer (foreign key) from the reference object (parent) to the children
-DSD_* "Data Structure Definition": describes how information in a specific dataset is structured.
+-DSD_* "Data Structure Definition": describes how information in a specific dataset is structured.
 It defines the dimensions, measures and their related attributes.

 file encoding:
 -------------